 In the event of any conflict between the terms of the Agreement and this Order Form, the Order Form will govern.
 Capitalized terms used but not defined in this Order Form have the meanings set forth in the Agreement or in the Documentation.

 Term.
 The Initial Term of this Order Form is 12 months, after which this Order Form will automatically renew for successive 12-month periods (each, a “Renewal Term” and, together with the Initial Term, the “Term”) unless either party has provided written notice of its intent to not renew not less than 60 days prior to the expiration of the then-current Initial or Renewal Term.
 Each 12 months of service is a “Contract Year”.

+In the event of renewal of this Order Form, if either party has any requested changes to the Renewal Term, then either party must provide communication of its intent to amend the renewal not less than 90 days prior to the then-current Iniital or Renewal Term.

 Platform Fees.
 For each Contract Year, Customer will pay Spreedly the “Annual Platform Fee” in Table 1 which entitles Customer to access and use the services of the Spreedly Platform as set out in the applicable Documentation, including: